joseph0293/portfolio/README.md

 I've also made the logo wink on hover for desktop, as well as have the logo wink when it was tapped, on mobile.
 This required javascript to complete which I looked up and incorporated in my code.
 Changed the hamburger icon to an X when expanded and colour coded the same to fit the brand colours.

-The showreel video is yet to be completed, but I've ensured that I make it autoplay on mute (just like I'd have with the final) with the 3 seconds that I have for now.
+The showreel video is yet to be completed, but I've ensured that I make it autoplay on mute (just like I'd have with the final video) with the 3 seconds that I have for now.

-The most annoying part of this assignment would be that if I changed anything related to the nav bar or the footer, I'd have to copy paste the same to all 11 pages.

 ### Nav bar that displays on desktop only: